mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 : This term is new, and refers to an environment for which Evidence is collected.

 Local Verifier:
 : When an Attesting Environment *appraises* Evidence from another Attesting Environment, then it operates as a Local Verifier.
-Mere examination of the signature on the Evidence (perhaps using a local credential) is not appaisal.
+Mere examination of the signature on the Evidence (perhaps using a local credential) is not appraisal.

+Local Validation:
+: in some classes, Evidence is passed around, and must remain integral.
+Local Validation involves checking the authenticity of the end-point.
+This could involve a signature, or require physical security of that end-point.
 Verifier le petit:
 : (Or, `Le Petit Verificateur`).
 This is the Verifier that examines the Component Evidence.
 This may treat the Lead Attester as a component.